rjbultitude/freqi/README.md

 * `diatonic`
 * `diatonicIndian`
 * `twentyTwoShrutis`
+* `gioseffoZarlino`
 Once in one of these modes other config params, such as `numNotes`, will have no effect as they are fixed scale systems.

 Technically speaking, these Just tuning systems are actually tempered as upper and lower octaves are acheived by increasing or decreasing their frequencies by a power of 2.
 However, the notes in the first octave of each tuning system use the correct ratios.
 The object containing the ratios for each system is exported as `justTuningSystems` should you need to view it.
+If you want to list all the keys use the method `getModes`.

+There is also a mode for the harmonic series `hSeries`, though in its raw state it's not particularly useful for making music, but may be of interest to music theorists.

 **Optional Params**
 You can pass in a custom number of semitones.
 The default is `12`, a western chromatic scale, but you could pass in 19 for a non-western scale - this can produce very interesting results!